gilesbowkett/clojure-circles/README.md

 # circles

-A Clojure library designed to ... well, that part is up to you.
+bit101 style

-## Usage
+# cool idea

-FIXME
+have the circles periodically wink out of existence, in sync with the music changing

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Giles Bowkett

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License